How does a pediatric practice order tests, enter diagnoses, code, and bill for visits related to the COVID-19 pandemic?

 You can add any of these diagnoses directly to your chart note protocol to make them easier to select.

-In PCC EHR, when you select a SNOMED-CT diagnosis description, it can automatically select and display one or more ICD-10 billing codes.
+On a chart note in PCC EHR, when you select a SNOMED-CT diagnosis description, it can automatically select and display one or more ICD-10 billing codes.

-Order COVID-19 Lab Tests
+Order and Code for COVID-19 Lab Tests

 During the visit, you may decide to order a COVID-19 test.
 When you create an order for a COVID-19 test, your practice will typically collect the specimen and relay the test to a lab vendor for processing.